TensorFlow

 Usage

-To use this software on Puhti or Mahti, initialize it with:
+To use the default version of TensorFlow on Puhti or Mahti, initialize it with:

 module load tensorflow

-to access the default version, or if you wish to have a specific version (see above for available versions):
+If you wish to have a specific version (see above for available versions), use:

 Please note that the module already includes CUDA and cuDNN libraries, so there is no need to load cuda and cudnn modules separately!